DatalockHS/php-recipe-api/README.md

 1. Includes the mysql script to create a schema named "recipe_book" and a table called "recipe" (foldername: mysql_script).

-2. Contains models and data acces object
+2. Contains the model and data acces object for a Recipe .

 3. contains an example ini file and recommendation on file location for security reasons(foldername: config)